Slautin/samplenaming/README.md

 ## Usage/Examples

-I have put several Python codes to show how to use it.
+I have put several Python codes in the "examples" folder to show how to use it.
 The main code is located at samplenaming/core/snsummary.py.
 For those who are familar with Python, you can read the source code for additional functions/methods of the SNSummary object.

 The firsttime.py is to generate the folder and files.
 Only run once after installation.